By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 12. Learn to listen more than you talk.

 Do not jump to conclusions.
-A lot of hurt feeling are the result of thinking someone said something to or about you that as not what they were really saying.
+A lot of hurt feelings is the result of thinking someone said something to or about you that as not what they were really saying.

 It is more important to understand what someone else is saying and feeling than it is to get them to understand you.